xsf/xmpp.org/content/community/sponsors/erlang-solutions.md

 {{< figure src="/images/logos/erlang-solutions.png" class="p-2 sponsor-logo" >}}

-## Short overview of Erlang Solutions

 [Erlang Solutions Ltd](https://www.erlang-solutions.com/) is the world-leading expert at building massively scalable, distributed systems using resilient, fault-tolerant and scalable technologies.

-We’re the creators of MongooseIM, a scalable, extensible and efficient real-time messaging server that allows organisations to build cost-effective communication solutions.
-Built on the XMPP server, MongooseIM is specifically designed for businesses facing the challenge of large deployments, where real-time communication and user experience are critical.
-Find out [more about MongooseIM here](https://www.erlang-solutions.com/technologies/mongooseim/), or try out our [demo system here](https://trymongoose.im/).

-## Sponsor description - longer version

-Erlang Solutions Ltd is the world-leading expert at building massively scalable, distributed systems using resilient, fault-tolerant and scalable technologies.

 We’re the creators of MongooseIM, a scalable, extensible and efficient real-time messaging